-Charles Foster is in his fifth season as the assistant coach in charge of sprints, hurdles and jumps for Virginia Tech track and field.
+Charles Foster is in his sixth season as the assistant coach in charge of sprints, hurdles and jumps for Virginia Tech track and field.

 “Virginia Tech and our track and field program are very fortunate to have a coach with the success record of Charles Foster,” Director of Track and Field and Cross Country Dave Cianelli said.
 “Coach Foster is a winner, in every sense of the word.
 He has been a part of 25 ACC and national championship teams during his coaching career and was a world record holder and a United States Olympian himself.”